 d) Fix grub is windows 10 entry is not present.

-For some reasons your system can directly boot on Ubuntu 18.04.
+For some reason your system can directly boot on Ubuntu 18.04.
 You need first to make sure that the grub appears with the different OS entries.
 If not, check first the

 /etc/default/grub file to see if the grub-menu is activated at boot time.
 Find the line